mpdairy/elm-component-updater/README.md

 What if you want to send a message to a component stored inside a `Many`?
-For that, use the message, `Many.SendTo`, which takes the component id and a components message.
+For that, use the message, `Many.SendTo`, which takes the component id and a component's message.

 In the `SuperTimer` app, all the id's for the `TaskTimer`s that have buzzed, and their task names and descriptions, are stored in the